SOMET1010/m-zaka/mon-toit-audit/docs/CONTACT_INFO_PROTECTION.md

 ## Overview

 Phone numbers and other contact information are sensitive PII that must be protected from harvesting attacks.
-This document explains how Mon Toit protects user contact information while allowing legitimate access.
+This document explains how MZAKA protects user contact information while allowing legitimate access.

 ## Security Architecture